Brandon, Florida Geriatric Care Management Cyber Liability Program for 2020

 In the event of a cyber breach, the monetary costs involved with remediation of the network, notification expenses and any damages incurred by a resident, especially where the facility has been deemed negligent in safeguarding medical records, can be staggering.
 Long Term Care providers should have a cyber risk response plan in place.
 They should carry cyber liability insurance that provides first and third-party coverage for the loss of or damage to digital data.

 Making sure facility-wide incident liability coverage is in place that protects against a potential network security and privacy breach can be a daunting undertaking, and it is important for providers to obtain a cyber liability policy that coordinates with their healthcare professional and general liability policy.

-Odiorne Insurance is in collaboration with diverse underwriters have developed cyber insurance solutions that include coverage for cyber security and privacy liability risks on its long term care professional and general liability policy.
+Odiorne Insurance is in collaboration with diverse underwriters who have developed cyber insurance solutions that include coverage for cyber security and privacy liability risks in its long term care and general liability policy.
 Odiorne Insurance can help assist your organization in finding the coverages that you’re interested in and are looking for to add a layer of protection against your cyber and data storage liability.

 Get Your GCMCLP Quote Today!
 Click The Button Below to Start Now

-We also can help your facility safeguard against network security and privacy liability risks with reimbursement of costs associated with breach notification, recovery and remediation, any regulatory fines.
+We also can help your facility safeguard against network security and privacy liability risks which may include assistance with reimbursement of costs associated with breach notification, recovery and or remediation of regulatory fines.

 Heightened awareness of potential exposure amongst the facility’s management, staff and healthcare providers is an essential first step.